helm/helm/docs/charts_tips_and_tricks.md

 deployment spec itself didn't change the application keeps running with the old configuration resulting in an inconsistent deployment.

-The `sha256sum` function can be used together with the `include` function to ensure a deployments template section is updated if another spec changes:
+The `sha256sum` function can be used to ensure a deployment's annotation section is updated if another file changes:

 ```yaml
 kind: Deployment